migsdigs/Hiwonder_xArm_ESP32/Hiwonder_xArm_ROS2/SETUP_README.md

 ## Flash the ESP32
 * Build and Upload the code to the ESP32.
-* The light on GPIO2 should blink twice quickly, and then blink every 500ms.
+* The light on GPIO2 should blink twice, and then rapidly.
 * The light on GPIO22 should blink every 5s.

 ---